ayaelbltagy/English-Premier-League/README.md

 Kotlin coroutines -> to simplify code that executes asynchronously.
 Retrofit library -> to fetch data from server then convert to json.
-Room -> sqlite database to save filter and “favorite” matches. glide and coil-kt -> for images.
+Room -> sqlite database to save filter and “favorite” matches. glide and coil-kt -> for show images.

 #4.
 UI